Best Value Faucets

 The company's handling of customer issues is rated A+ by the Better Business Bureau, and it has maintained that rating almost from its founding.
 It has also been awarded by the Decorative Plumbing & Hardware Association for its "responsiveness, courtesy, knowledge, ability to go above and beyond the norm, and overall performance."

-For its focus on creative designs and faultless quality that includes the use of top-tier ceramic cartridges, a wide choice of finish options, and retail prices considerably lower than we would expect for premium faucets, we judge California Faucets to be a Best Value in luxury faucets produced in North America.
+For its focus on creative designs and faultless quality that includes the use of top-tier ceramic valve cartridges, a wide choice of finish options, and retail prices considerably lower than we would expect for premium faucets, we judge California Faucets to be a Best Value in luxury faucets produced in North America.

-Read our in-depth review of California Faucets.
+Read our in-depth report on California Faucets.

 BBB accredited

 It makes almost no effort to promote itself or its original Canadian-designed faucet creations.
 We don't know why.
-But, it seems to work.
+But it seems to work.

 The faucets are sold throughout Canada and in parts of the U.S. as well as exported overseas.
-Rubinet sells primarily through brick-and-mortar showrooms.
-A showroom locator is provided on its website under the "Where to Buy" tab.

-Rubinet faucets are arranged in 11 collections, ranging in style from traditional to ultra-contemporary.
+Rubinet faucets are arranged in 11 collections, ranging in style from updated traditional to ultra-contemporary.

 All but the Jasmin collection include kitchen and bath faucets, tub fillers, shower assemblies, and coordinating accessories.
 (The Jasmin collection does not include kitchen faucets.)

-The company's two-handle faucets are fitted with ceramic cartridges manufactured by Flühs Direhtechnik in Lüdenscheid, Germany, considered by most in the faucet industry to be one of the best, if not the best, European faucet cartridge made for two-handle faucets.
+The company's two-handle faucets are fitted with ceramic cartridges manufactured by Flühs Direhtechnik in Lüdenscheid, Germany, considered by most in the faucet industry to be one of the best, if not the best, faucet cartridge made for two-handle faucets.

-Cartridges for Rubinet's single-handle faucets are made by Kerox, Kft of Hungary and CeramTec GmbH of Luft, Germany, both world leaders in high-performance technical ceramics.
+Cartridges for Rubinet's single-handle faucets are made by Kerox, Kft of Hungary, and CeramTec GmbH of Luft, Germany, both world leaders in high-performance technical ceramics.

 The company's forté is in which one finish is the base and another becomes the accent.

 Almost every faucet is available with a split finish.
-There are over 400 possible finish combinations available from the 22 standard finishes, some of which would be drop-dead ugly but most of which are very nice.
+There are over 400 possible finish combinations available from the 22 standard finishes, some of which would be drop-dead ugly, but most of which are very nice.

 Most of its metallic finishes are electroplated.
 Some are (physical vapor deposition) finishes.
 Our experience with PVD finishes is that they are almost indestructible.

-Non-metallic finishes are usually powder coatings, usually considered a semi-durable finish.
+Non-metallic finishes are usually powder coatings, a semi-durable finish.
 But Rubinet's lifetime warranty on its finishes, including powder coats, suggests that the company is confident of the robustness and longevity of its powder coatings.

 The Rubinet faucet warranty promises to replace any defective part and re-finish or repair any defective finish as long as the faucet is owned by the original buyer.